gasparka/thesis/docs/3_conversion.rst

 Converting Python to VHDL
 -------------------------

-The Python to VHDL conversion process relies heavily on the results of last chapter, that allows sequential OOP Python code easily map to VHDL.
-Even so, converting Python syntax to VHDL poses some problems.
+The conversion process requires no major transformations or 'understanding' of the source code, this is made possible by the OOP VHDL model, that allows easy mapping of Python constructs to VHDL.
+Even so, the conversion process poses some challanges like type inference and syntax conversion.

-The biggest challenge in conversion from Python to VHDL is types, namely Python does not have them, while VHDL has.
-Conversion process must find all the types for Python variables, the process of this is described in.

-After the types are all known, the design can be converted from Python to VHDL syntax.
-This requires some way of traversing the Python source code and applying VHDL rated transforms.

-Conversion progress requires no understanding of the source code nor big modifications.
 .. _pyvhdl_types:

 Finding the types